 I've recently seen ads for a book by James Martin SJ called Between Heaven and Mirth - why joy, humour and laughter are at the heart of the spiritual life.
 In the accompanying video the author is at great pains to explain that the book isn't just a collection of funny stories, but rather seeks to explore true, deep joy in living for God.
 Even so, the book cover shows a collection of saints having a good laugh - and I was delighted to see Francis of Assisi, today's saint, among them.

-Certainly, Francis is the saint of joy par excellence.
+Certainly, Francis is for many of us the saint of joy par excellence.
 The passionate young man, joyously casting off his wealth and embracing a life of radical poverty; the gentle, cordial friar, "Brother Sun", delighting in all creation, loving simplicity, charming wolves, on fire with the love of God; the sick man, composing his canticle of cosmic praise, sung at his deathbed.

 Francis also came up with his own definition of perfect joy, which has always intrigued me.
 Perfect joy, according to Francis, has nothing to do with success in preaching and converting, achieving great learning, the calibre and quantity of candidates, the holiness of the friars.
 Instead, Francis describes arriving late at night at the friary, freezing, soaked and starving, and - despite desperate pleas - being unrecognised and turned away into the night by the porter: and if we accept all this with patience, with joy and with charity... this is perfect joy.